Skip to content

 Zooming

-• Zoom controls: Use the + and - buttons in the toolbar.
+• Zoom controls: Use the + and - buttons in the Canvas Toolbar.

-• Fit to screen: Click the fit-to-screen button in the toolbar to automatically zoom and pan so that all nodes are visible.
+• Fit to screen: Click the fit-to-screen button in the Canvas Toolbar to automatically zoom and pan so that all nodes are visible.

 Selecting elements